horganke/tc359_syllabus/README.md

 ### Absences

-Absences have a separate 3-strike policty.
+Absences have a separate 3-strike policy.
 We'll be doing a lot of our work online, but we'll also be doing a lot of work in class.
 The rule is 3 absences, explained or not, and you fail the course (again, unless there are very special circumstances).
 We only have 14 classes.
 If you miss 3 of them, that's over 20%.
 What job are you allowed to not show up for 20% of the time?